Ess McKee

-Ess McKee is a multimedia artist whose work has been featured in We.The Cutlure, an exhibit at Newfields Indianapolis Museum of Art.
+Ess McKee is an American multimedia artist whose work has been featured in We.The Culture, an exhibit at Newfields Indianapolis Museum of Art.
 As an artist at the Harrison Center and a member of the Eighteen Art Collective in Indianapolis, McKee's work has focused on activism and education.

 Early life and education

 Ess McKee (Sylvia Rivers) was born in Arizona.
 When she was in high school she decided to pursue a career in the arts.
 In an interview, McKee notes that her parents were in the military and for four years she lived in Germany.
 In Germany, McKee developed an interest in skateboarding and skate culture.
 While in high school in Arizona, McKee was a track and field athlete specializing in the triple jump.
 After high school, McKee entered college in Texas, but then moved to Indiana to study Graphic Design at Ball State University.
 McKee majored in Industry and Technology with a minor in Printmaking.